-“‘Making small sacrifices for your partner when you don’t feel like it could be damaging your relationship,’ according to social scientists from the University of Arizona.”
+“‘Making small sacrifices for your partner when you don’t feel like it could be damaging to your relationship,’ according to social scientists from the University of Arizona.”

 I have generally been a selfish person.
 Giving of myself has not been a trait I’ve taken to well in my life, at least not in intimate relationships.
 Sharing of myself, my true self, was not something I did because it exposed me in ways I didn’t want people to see.